Toronto Housing Market Report

 Toronto Condo Market Under Pressure

-The Toronto condo market is the bigger story this summer.
+The Toronto condo market was the bigger story last summer.
 Condo prices fell 5.7% year over year in the 905 area code and down .5% in the 416 area code.
+In December, condo selling prices dropped 3.3% in the 4th quarter vs 3rd.
+Sales slipped by 4.4%.

 TRREB reports that 17,400 condo apartment rentals reported through its MLS® System in Q2 2024.
 That was an increase of 25.2% versus the 13,896 rentals listed in Q2 2023.
 The average rent for a 1-bedroom condo apartment fell 3.1% to $2,452 monthly in Q2 2024, from $2,529 in Q2 2023.
 The average 2-bedroom unit rent fell 1.9% to $3,178 in Q2 2024 compared to $3,239 in Q2 2023.